srpoyer/k8s-nginx-cluster-sync/README.md

 `kubectl expose deploy -n nginx nginx-apigw --type=LoadBalancer`

-Note: This assumes you are deploying this in a cloud environment.
+Note: This assumes you are deploying in a cloud environment.